Ivo-Balbaert/The_Way_to_Mojo/book/7_Structs.md

     print(simdbitwidth())  # => 256         # 4
 ```

-SIMD is also a generic type, indicated with the [ ] braces.
+SIMD is a parametric (generic) type, indicated with the [ ] braces.
 We need to indicate the item type and the number of items, as is done in line 1 when declaring the SIMD-vector y.
 Line 0 initializes a SIMD vector with zeros as values.
 DType.uint8 and 4 are called *parameters*.
 They must be known at compile-time.
 (1, 2, 3, 4) are the *arguments*, which can be compile-time or runtime known (for example: user input or data retrieved from an API).